 The actual tax refund claims and tax debts are measured at the amount at which a refund from or payment to the tax authorities is expected.
-For this, the tax rates and laws are applied which apply at the balance sheet date.
+For this, the tax rates and laws are applied which are in force at the balance sheet date.

-In accordance with IAS 12, deferred taxes are recognised for all temporary differences between the tax basis of the assets and liabilities and their book values in the IFRS Financial statements as well as on tax loss carry-forwards.
+In accordance with IAS 12, deferred taxes are recognised for all temporary differences between the tax basis of the assets and liabilities and their book values in the IFRS financial statements as well as on tax loss carryforwards.

-Deferred tax assets for tax loss carry-forwards are recognised, account being taken of the minimum taxation, at the amount at which the realisation of the associated tax benefits against future tax profits is likely (balance sheet recognition at a minimum in the amount of the deferred tax liabilities).
+Deferred tax assets for tax loss carry-forwards are recognised, account being taken of the minimum taxation, at the amount at which the realisation of the associated tax benefits against future tax profits is likely (balance sheet recognition in the amount at least of the deferred tax liabilities).
 The loss carry-forwards exist solely in Germany and therefore they are not subject to forfeit.
 For this reason there is here no specification of the maturity structures of the non-capitalised loss carry-forwards.

-The tax rates on which the calculation of the deferred taxes are based were determined on the basis of the currently valid statutory regulations.
+The tax rates on which the calculation of the deferred taxes are based were determined on the basis of the statutory regulations which are currently valid.

 For Group companies a tax rate was assumed of 15.0 percent for corporation tax, 5.5 percent for the solidarity surcharge and 16.625 percent for municipal trade tax.
-Deferred tax claims for temporary difference and also for tax loss carry-forwards were recognised at the amount at which it is likely that the temporary differences can be offset against a future taxable income, taking into account the minimum taxation.
-Probable effects from the extended curtailment of the income from the rental of own landed property on the municipal trade tax were taken account of in the measurement of the deferred taxes.
+Deferred tax claims for temporary differences and also for tax loss carry-forwards were recognised at the amount at which it is likely that the temporary differences can be offset against future taxable income, taking into account the minimum taxation.
+Probable effects from the extended curtailment of the income from the rental of own landed property on domestic municipal trade tax were taken account of in the measurement of the deferred taxes.